wildfly/quickstart/spring-petclinic/README.md

 ## System Requirements

-The application this project produces is designed to be run on ${product.name.full} ${product.version} or later.
+The application this project produces is designed to be run on WildFly Application Server 11 or later.

-All you need to build this project is ${build.requirements}.
-See [Configure Maven for ${product.name} ${product.version}](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.3.1 or later.
+See [Configure Maven for WildFly 11](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

 ## Start the Server

-1. Open a command line and navigate to the root of the ${product.name} directory.
+1. Open a command line and navigate to the root of the WildFly directory.
 2. The following shows the command line to start the server with the default profile:

-        For Linux:   ${jboss.home.name}/bin/standalone.sh
+        For Linux:   WILDFLY_HOME/bin/standalone.sh
-        For Windows: ${jboss.home.name}\bin\standalone.bat
+        For Windows: WILDFLY_HOME\bin\standalone.bat

 ## Build and Deploy the Quickstart

-1. Make sure you have started the ${product.name} server as described above.
+1. Make sure you have started the WildFly server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

         mvn clean package wildfly:deploy

-4. This will deploy `spring-petclinic/target/${project.artifactId}.war` to the running instance of the server.
+4. This will deploy `spring-petclinic/target/spring-petclinic.war` to the running instance of the server.

-If you do not have maven configured you can manually copy `spring-petclinic/target/${project.artifactId}.war` to ${jboss.home.name}/standalone/deployments.
+If you do not have maven configured you can manually copy `spring-petclinic/target/spring-petclinic.war` to WILDFLY_HOME/standalone/deployments.

 For MySQL, you need to use the corresponding schema and SQL scripts in the `db/mysql` subdirectory.